UKCloud/documentation/articles/other/other-ref-high-availability.md

 [Cloud Storage](../cloud-storage/cs-sd.md) | Enables you to take regular backups of your database data (or transaction data) to meet your specific Recovery Point Objective (RPO).
 [Professional Services](../pro-services/ps-sd.md) | Our multi-cloud experts can assess your cloud environment and help you ensure its availability.

+For information about product-specific availability features, see the appropriate section below.

 ## Application design considerations

 If you're designing your application specifically for the cloud, we recommend reviewing the [12-factor cloud application design model](https://12factor.net/).